RaghavendraGaleppa/Novel-1/bible/characters/han_yue.md

 *(This log will be populated with significant events as they occur.)*

 * `[Sōngshù, A1, S1]` - First encountered his system panel while sitting at his hut, discovered Knowledge Points (KP) as a currency for information, and began to view the system as a tool for understanding his new world.
+* `[Sōngshù, A1, S2]` - Explored his inherited hut, inventoried his parents' belongings and food stores, cooked his first meal in his new life, and settled into his new domestic routine.